Nastel/tnt4j-streams-admin/doc/streamsFront/deploymentClientServerSide.md

 - [Deployment of client and server](#deployment-of-client-and-server)
   - [Deployment server side](#deployment-server-side)
   - [Deployment client side](#deployment-client-side)

 # Deployment of client and server
 ## Preparing the deployment directory
-1. The example of the full deployment can be found inside the [deployment directory](/tnt4j-streams-admin-ui/deploymentDir/exampleDeployDir) .
+1. Building the ui-web project will create the deployment directory targer.
+Copy **\tnt4j-streams-admin-ui\tnt4j-streams-admin-ui-web\target\tnt4j-streams-admin-ui-web-1.10.0-SNAPSHOT** war into the deployment packages clientSide folder.
-2. After building the ui-web project create the deployment package and copy the content of **\tnt4j-streams-admin-ui\tnt4j-streams-admin-ui-web\src\main\web\dist** folder into the deployment packages clientSide folder.
+2. Rename the file from the previous step to "streamsadmin" .
-3. For the ui-server build  copy the .war file from **\tnt4j-streams-admin-ui\tnt4j-streams-admin-ui-server\target** and paste it into the serverSide folder.
+3. For the ui-server side you need to copy the .war file from the build target directory **\tnt4j-streams-admin-ui\tnt4j-streams-admin-ui-server\target\tnt4j-streams-admin-ui-server-1.10.0-SNAPSHOT** and paste it into the serverSide folder.
 4. Rename the file from the previous step to "streamsadminservices" .
 5. Copy the configuration files from the [deploymentDir](/tnt4j-streams-admin-ui/deploymentDir/serverSideConfigurationFiles) to serverSide deployment folder.
 6. The final deployment directory contains two folders for deployment the